LeisureLink/gce-inventory/README.md

 ```bash
 ansible --private-key=~/.ssh/google_compute_engine --become all -i inventory -m setup
 ```
+For those of you not familiar with ansible's command line:

 `--private-key=~/.ssh/google_compute_engine` refers to my ssh key authorized for the machines in my inventory.
 You'll probably have to modify that part of the command.

 `--become` tells ansible to `sudo` when executing commands on the hosts.